Answers to Frequently Asked Questions About...

 Yes, most women can safely use emergency contraceptive pills – even if you have been told that the hormones found in oral contraceptives could increase your risk of blood clots, stroke, heart disease, or other cardiovascular problems.
 Medical experts agree that when used as emergency contraception, the estrogen and progestin do not carry the same risks as taking the birth control pill every day.

-If your health care provider has said you should absolutely avoid estrogen, you can probably still use one of the three other types of emergency contraception: progestin-only emergency contraceptive pills (like Plan B One-Step, Next Choice One Dose, Next Choice or Levonorgestrel Tablets), ulipristal acetate (ella) or the Copper-T IUD.
+If your health care provider has said you should absolutely avoid estrogen, you can probably still use one of the three other types of emergency contraception: progestin-only emergency contraceptive pills (like Plan B One-Step, Next Choice One Dose, or My Way), ulipristal acetate (ella) or the Copper-T IUD.